• On campus

 About this course

-In addition, to meet the minimum education requirements for entry into child protection practice in Victoria, diploma qualifications must be approved by the Australian Community Workers Association (ACWA).
+To meet the minimum education requirements for entry into child protection practice in Victoria, diploma qualifications must be approved by the Australian Community Workers Association (ACWA).

 Did you know: The Victorian Government has now made Free TAFE courses even more accessible for new students enrolling for study in 2023.
 All Free TAFE courses at TAFE Gippsland are now available to people with higher-level qualifications and those who have completed a previous Free TAFE course and are looking to continue in their selected training pathway.
 Conditions and eligibility rules apply.
 Check out our Free TAFE information page for further details.